-The American Joint Committee on Cancer has developed a standard method to determine how much a cancer has grown.
-This method is known as the TNM system.
+The American Joint Committee on Cancer (AJCC) TNM staging system is often used to describe how much a cancer has grown.

 Here is what the letters mean in the TNM system:

-T shows to what extent a tumor has spread inside the liver and nearby areas.
+T describes the size of the main (primary) tumor and how far it has spread inside the liver and nearby areas.

-M indicates whether the cancer has spread (or metastasized) to other organs in the body, such as the lungs or bones.
+M says whether the cancer has spread (metastasized) to other organs in the body, such as the lungs or bones.

-Once your doctor knows your T, N, and M status, he or she uses this information to put together your stage grouping.
-Stage grouping is used to determine your overall disease stage.
-Stage grouping is shown in Roman numerals from I (the earliest stage) to IV (the most advanced stage).
+Once your doctor knows your T, N, and M status, he or she uses this information to assign the cancer an overall stage.
+Your doctor uses Roman numerals from I (the earliest stage) to IV (the most advanced stage).

-Stage I. There is a single mass in the liver that has not spread to any blood vessels.
+Stage I. There is a single tumor in the liver that has not grown into any blood vessels.

 Stage II.
-There is a single mass in the liver that has invaded blood vessels.
-Or there are multiple tumors in the liver, but they are less than 5 centimeters (approximately 2 inches) in width.
+There is a single tumor in the liver that has grown into blood vessels.
+Or there are several tumors in the liver, but none is wider than 5 centimeters (about 2 inches).

 Stage IIIA.
-There are many tumors in the liver and at least one is larger than 5 centimeters (approximately 2 inches).
-None of the tumors has spread to the lymph nodes or to areas outside of the liver.
+There are many tumors in the liver and at least one is larger than 5 centimeters (about 2 inches).
+The cancer has not spread to nearby lymph nodes or to areas outside of the liver.

 Stage IIIB.
-The cancer has spread to one of the main blood vessels in the liver (the portal or hepatic veins), but it has not reached the lymph nodes or other organs.
+The cancer is growing into a branch of one of the main blood vessels in the liver (the portal or hepatic veins).
+It has not reached the lymph nodes or other organs.

 Stage IIIC.
-There are tumors that have spread to nearby organs (other than the gallbladder which lies directly underneath the liver) or at least one tumor has extended into the outer layer of tissue that covers the liver.
+The cancer has spread to nearby organs other than the gallbladder, which lies directly under the liver.
+Or the cancer has extended into the outer layer of tissue that covers the liver.
 The cancer has not spread to the lymph nodes or distant organs.

 Stage IVA.
-Tumors of any size have spread into lymph nodes near the liver.
+Tumors can be of any size, but the cancer has spread into lymph nodes near the liver.
 The cancer has not yet reached distant organs.

 Stage IVB.
-The tumor has spread to distant organs, such as the lungs, bones, or brain.
-Invasion into nearby blood vessels and lymph nodes may or may not be evident.
+The cancer has spread to distant organs, such as the lungs, bones, or brain.
+It may not be clear that the cancer has invaded nearby blood vessels and lymph nodes.